w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

-# Explainer: Why is W3C I18N trying to add language and direction metadata to the Web?
+# Explainer: Why is W3C I18N trying to define a common data structure for language and direction metadata on the Web?

 The [W3C Internationalization (I18N) Working Group](https://www.w3.org/International/i18n-activity/i18n-wg/) has been working on getting Web specifications to provide language and base direction metadata in document formats and protocols.
 We have documented our work in a Working Group Note ["String-Meta"](https://w3c.github.io/string-meta) and a [use cases](https://www.w3.org/International/articles/lang-bidi-use-cases/) document that describe requirements and potential approaches in depth.
 We encourage readers to seek out those documents, of which this is a summary.